devfabiosilva/myCryptoBot/README.md

 ##### Developing an independent library to myCryptoBot

-I am in a effort to develop a library that are independent of axios and ibmiotf framework avoiding implementation of HTTP/2 allowing normal connection to IBM Cloud platform to allow access IoT devices using Artificial Intelligence.
+I am in a effort to develop a library that are independent of axios and ibmiotf framework avoiding implementation of HTTP/2 allowing normal connection to IBM Cloud platform to allow access IoT devices using machine learning-based service.

 ### Contribution